 Before we start to automate the manual test cases, firstly we need to verify that the test cases are feasible to automate or not.
-On the basis of the feasibility study, we can give accurate estimates, so feasibility study must be done.
+On the basis of the feasibility study, we can give accurate estimates, so a feasibility study must be done.
 Let’s take an example: An automation team has given an estimate to the client and started to automate the test cases without analyze it.
-During automate the functionality they facing some issues like in one test case client want to submit a form with captcha but they are unable to automate captcha or various types of issues.
+During automate the functionality they facing some issues like in one test case client want to submit a form with a captcha but they are unable to automate a captcha or various types of issues.

 Now you need to discuss it with your client, at that time it will leave a bad impression on the client.
 Here the first question of the client is “Why did not analyze it in the first phase?”
-I think now you understand the importance of feasibility study.
+I think now you understand the importance of a feasibility study.
 There must be a checklist for a feasibility study by using it we decide the automation:

 i) Walkthrough of Software